cvn001/RecentHGT/README.md

 ### Input

 #### Preparing a text file contains the information of all query strains
+Complete genome will be preferred but the draft genome is all OK for HGT detecting.

+Currently, RecentHGT is only suitable for Bacteria and Archaea.
+Although I has the potential to deal with fungi and other eukaryote.

 As shown in example_data directory, you need give these files before running:

 * strain_info.txt